Schools2030 AFGHANISTAN

 INNOVATE

-Using the assessment data and the Human Centered Design tools developed by Schools2030, the schools’ teams have so far produced 60 innovative practical solutions to enhance student learning outcomes.
-The process has helped them identify factors that might be creating barriers to academic success and have developed these innovations accordingly.
-AKF is now providing targeted funding so that these innovations can be implemented and tested for efficacy.
+The ‘Innovate’ step is at the heart of the design journey for teachers involved in the programme.
+Using the assessment data and the HCD methodology provided by Schools2030, the teams have so far produced over 60 innovative practical solutions that are being tested and refined in classrooms.
+The HCD process has helped teachers to identify factors that might be creating barriers to academic success and they have developed these innovations accordingly.
+AKF is provides targeted funding so that these innovations can be implemented and tested for efficacy across a range of classrooms.

 AGE GROUP: 5+